 Criminal Activity – Involvement in Prostitution Industry

-After leaving her hedge fund job, Davis transitioned into the world of prostitution, starting her own business as a madam.
+After leaving her hedge fund job, Davis transitioned into the world of prostitution and escort services, starting her own business as a madam.
 This decision followed her mother’s health problems, which left her unable to work.
 Davis was arrested in March 2008 in connection with a series of arrests involving then-Governor of New York, Eliot Spitzer.
 Despite this, Davis was not linked to the Emperors Club VIP, the prostitution ring associated with Spitzer’s resignation.

 Davis claimed to have had high-profile clients, including baseball player Alex Rodriguez and other individuals working in the financial industry.
 She stated that her agency served around 10,000 clients before the financial crisis, with a significant portion coming from Wall Street.
 Davis provided insights into how her escort services operated, even involving executives from major financial firms.
 She served time in Rikers Island as a result of her involvement in the Spitzer scandal.